ibm-cloud-docs/openshift/openshift_registry.md

 To use a non-{{site.data.keyword.cloud_notm}} registry such as Docker, see [Accessing images that are stored in other private registries](#private_images).

 **Does the API key need to be for a service ID?
 What happens if I reach the limit of service IDs for my account?**<br>
 The default cluster setup creates a service ID to store {{site.data.keyword.cloud_notm}} IAM API key credentials in the image pull secret.
 However, you can also create an API key for an individual user and store those credentials in an image pull secret.
 If you reach the [IAM limit for service IDs](/docs/iam?topic=iam-iam_limits#iam_limits), your cluster is created without the service ID and image pull secret and cannot pull images from the `icr.io` registry domains by default.
-You must [create your own image pull secret](#other_registry_accounts), but by using an API key for an individual user such as a functional ID, not an {{site.data.keyword.cloud_notm}} IAM service ID.<ff-all-icr>
+You must [create your own image pull secret](#other_registry_accounts), but by using an API key for an individual user such as a functional ID, not an {{site.data.keyword.cloud_notm}} IAM service ID.

 **I see image pull secrets for the regional registry domains and all registry domains.
 Which one do I use?**<br>
 Previously, Red Hat OpenShift on IBM Cloud created separate image pull secrets for each regional, public `icr.io` registry domain.
 Now, all the public and private `icr.io` registry domains for all regions are stored in a single `all-icr-io` image pull secret that is automatically created in the `default` project of your cluster.

 To let your workloads pull container images from other projects, you can now copy only the `all-icr-io` image pull secret to that project, and specify the `all-icr-io` secret in your service account or deployment.
 You do not need to copy the image pull secret that matches the regional registry of your image anymore.

-The `all-icr-io` image pull secret is added in clusters that run the following versions: `4.3.12_1520_openshift`.</ff-all-icr>
+The `all-icr-io` image pull secret is added in clusters that run the following versions: `4.3.12_1520_openshift`.